All Collections

 Collect feedback

-Reporters can submit their feedback directly to your Trello project without leaving their website.
+Reporters can submit their feedback directly to your Jira project without leaving their website.
 Their feedback will automatically include detail-rich technical data.

 Let’s say the Contact Us button is broken on the About Us page.
 The reporter clicks on the widget and is presented with a screenshot and a feedback form to complete.